chints87/UIHP-Challenges-April23/README.md

 Click into the input and type something.
 Notice that the user needs to manually delete the placeholder text that is in the input box every time they want to type in a new input.

 3. Let's add a click handler `'handleClick'` for the input box which sets the `value` inside the input box to an empty string when the user clicks in it to type.
-HINT: Make sure to add `handleClick` as a callback to the input element.
+HINT: Make sure to add `handleClick` as a callback to the 'onclick' method of input element.

-Now we're changing our 'view' based on several different possible user interactions.
+Now we're changing our 'view' based on several different possible user interactions i.e 'onclick' and 'oninput.
 How can we make these changes more predictable?
 Let's restrict every change to view to be via:

 - an update of 'data'
 - a run of a single `dataToView` convertor function.